Lujeni/Surcharge/README.md

 Overload
 ========

-tool for benchmarking your web server like apache benchmark
+Overload is a tool for benchmarking your web server like apache benchmark.
+For a memory efficiency, Overload uses the gevent networking library.